Battle of Tripoli (2011): 23 August

+NTC rebels breached the Bab al-Azizia compound and international news stations broadcast pictures of rebels gathered around the fist crushing A U.S. fighter plane statue, with one fighter having climbed onto it.
+Graffiti had been drawn on its base by rebel forces.
+At some point in time, the U.S. flag and initials U.S.A. had been removed from the representation of the plane.
+Rebels also vandalized other statues of Gaddafi.

 Following the assault on Gaddafi's compound France 24 TV reported that the Tripoli Brigade had sixty men killed in Tripoli during the previous 48 hours.

 24 August

 Around noon, there were reports of fighting within the inner sanctum of the Bab al-Azizia compound, as snipers reportedly hiding in trees in the recreational area of the compound were still present.
 The rebels, meeting fierce resistance, continued to use heavy weaponry to expose loyalists and destroy fortifications in the centre of the compound.
 At one point, the rebels were pushed back from the centre of the complex to the outer wall.
 Fighting was also reported from the Rixos Al Nasr hotel area.
 Reporters from inside the hotel reported that Gaddafi loyalists prevented them from leaving the compound, effectively taking them hostage amid gunfire from snipers and dwindling food supplies.
 Fighting was also continuing in the Abu Salim district, which the rebels claimed to have captured the previous day, and later it was reported that loyalists were still in control of the area, as well as the al-Hadhba district.

-Around 5 p.m., Tripoli time, all foreign reporters and staff that had been restricted to within the Rixos Al Nasr hotel were able to leave the compound in four vans of the Red Cross.
+Around 5 pm, Tripoli time, all foreign reporters and staff that had been restricted to within the Rixos Al Nasr hotel were able to leave the compound in four vans of the Red Cross.
 Italy also reported that four Italian reporters were kidnapped near Zawiya.

 It was confirmed that rebel forces had been in full control of Tripoli International Airport for four days, and that Gaddafi's personal planes were still on the ground.
 Despite the airport being secure, clashes were still ongoing on the road near the airport.

 The NTC announced full amnesty to anyone close to Gaddafi who killed or captured him.
 A businessman also offered a $1.67 million reward.

 Rebel fighters and armed residents continued to create and staff checkpoints.
 Lawlessness was avoided and celebration continued in Green Square.

 Al-Saadi Gaddafi contacted CNN, stating that he had the authority to negotiate on behalf of loyalist forces, and wished to discuss a ceasefire with US and NATO authorities.
 This appeared to contradict earlier rebel claims of his capture.